Optimal optomechanical cavity setups with highly reflecting membranes: Basic features of an optical cavity with a highly reflecting membrane inside

 \section{Basic features of an optical cavity with a highly reflecting membrane inside}

-Let us address basic features of an optical cavity with a highly reflecting membrane inside.
+In this section, we address some basic features of an optical cavity with a highly reflecting membrane inside.
+We will do it neglecting the dissipation effects in the system.

 Let us start from the case of a perfectly reflecting membrane ($t_m=0$).
-In this case, the resonance spectrum of the system for any position of the membrane is just the sum of spectra of its right and left sub-cavities as shown in figure \ref{FF2}.
+In this case, the resonance spectrum of the system for any position of the membrane is just the sum of spectra of its right and left sub-cavities as shown in Fig.~\ref{FF2}.

 The resonance frequencies of modes of the left part $\omega_\mathrm{L}$ decrease with increasing $x$ while those of modes of the right part $\omega_\mathrm{R}$ increase.
 Hereafter we will term such modes $\omega_\mathrm{L}$ modes and $\omega_\mathrm{R}$ modes, respectively.
 For small but finite $t_m$, the spectrum shown in Fig.~\ref{FF2} provides a good approximation for the spectrum except the vicinity of the crossing points where an avoided crossing takes place, resulting in the formation of a small gap.
 Away from avoided crossing points, we can still keep unambiguous nomenclature, $\omega_\mathrm{L}$ mode and $\omega_\mathrm{R}$ mode, to classify the modes.
 The modification of the spectrum caused by a variation of $t_m$ is illustrated in Fig.~\ref{FF3}.